 The Council and the ICB are required to enter into an agreement under section 75 of the National Health Service Act, 2006 in order to give legal effect to the financial and partnership arrangements within the plan.
 The Authority and NWLICB have defined within the Section 75, confirmed funding levels required to operate these services and they are reviewed on an annual basis.
 Some schemes are demand led and partners make relevant contributions depending on the type of services being accessed.
 There is a compulsory contribution that each party must contribute but additional funds can also be pooled.
-In 2022-23 £74,856k additional contributions were added to the Pooled Budget.
+In 2023-24 £61,086k additional contributions (£74,856k in 2022-23) were added to the Pooled Budget.

-The focus of Hillingdon's 2022/23 Better Care Fund plan is improving care outcomes for older people, people with learning disabilities and/or autism and children and young people.
+The focus of Hillingdon's 2023/24 Better Care Fund plan is improving care outcomes for older people, mental health and people with learning disabilities and/or autism.
 With a focus on prevention and early intervention rather than crisis management.
 Key outcomes include, for example, a reduction in admissions to hospital that are avoidable and also a reduction in permanent admissions to care homes.